aharonium/opensiddur.org/posts/HTML/compilations/siddurim/shabbat-siddur/the-seder-tefillah-for-shabbat-and-yom-tov-of-kehillat-kol-haneshama-jerusalem.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
 On calling the first "aliyah" to the Torah
 May God help, save and shield all who trust in Him .
-Let us say, <em>Amen</em>.
+Let us say, Amen.
 Let us declare the greatness of our God and give honor to the Torah.
 Come up___________________
 Blessed be the One who in holiness has given the Torah to the people Israel.